 - Start audio recording for eavesdropping.

-- Connect to your WLAN by using the password disclosed by the camera.
+- Connect to your WiFi by using the WiFi password disclosed by the camera.

 - Disable recording at all.

-- Delete log files to erase all traces.
+- Delete log files to erase any traces.

 Secure your camera

-- Turn off your camera when you don’t need it.
+- Shut down your camera if you don’t need it.